Ana2k/AWS-Bedrock-SNS-Agent/aws_sns_agent/README.md

-# Brand Monitoring Agent with CrewAI @tool Decorators
+# 🎯 Brand Monitoring System - Complete Application Suite

-A comprehensive brand monitoring system using CrewAI with `@tool` decorators, featuring AWS Bedrock integration, BrightData web scraping, and intelligent sentiment analysis.
+A comprehensive brand monitoring system using CrewAI with `@tool` decorators, featuring AWS Bedrock integration, BrightData web scraping, intelligent sentiment analysis, and a **modern web frontend** for real-time result visualization.

 ## 🎯 Project Status: FULLY FUNCTIONAL ✅

-**All systems are working perfectly!** The LLM is fully operational and all components have been tested and verified.
+**All systems are working perfectly!** The LLM is fully operational, the web frontend is ready, and all components have been tested and verified.

 ## Overview